 The Company entered into a license agreement (the "St. Jude Agreement"), dated January 27, 2020, and as amended on May 11, 2022 and March 22, 2023, with St. Jude Children's Research Hospital ("St. Jude").
 Under the terms of the St. Jude Agreement, the Company held an exclusive, worldwide license to certain specified patent rights and biological materials relating to the use of live attenuated streptococcus pneumoniae and practice processes that are covered by the licensed patent rights and biological materials for the purpose of developing and commercializing a vaccine product candidate for streptococcus pneumoniae.
 The Company was obligated to pay certain milestone and royalty payments in the future, as the related contingent events occur.
 Specifically, pursuant to the terms of the St. Jude Agreement, as amended, the Company was obligated to make 5% royalty payments for each licensed product(s) sold by the Company or its affiliates, based on the net sales for the duration of the St. Jude Agreement, and also pay 15% of consideration received for any sublicenses.
 The Company was also required to pay an additional one-time \$5,000 license fee, and an annual maintenance fee of \$10,000 beginning on the first anniversary of the Effective Date (which was waived if all of the developmental milestones scheduled for completion before such annual fee is due have been achieved).
-In addition, the Company was required to pay St. Jude milestone payments of up to an aggregate of \$1.9 million; specifically, upon the achievement of specified development milestones of \$0.3 million, regulatory milestones of \$0.6 million, and commercial milestones of \$1.0 million.
+In addition, the Company was required to pay \$1.0 million, regulatory milestones of \$0.6 million, and commercial milestones of \$1.0 million.